 NASA mission management

-- John F. Kennedy Space Center (KSC, Titusville, Florida):
+- John F. Kennedy Space Center (KSC, Titusville, Florida)

 - Launch Director (LD).
 Polls Go/ No go for Launch.